Decision Trees: Interpretable by Default

 Neural networks are powerful, but try explaining to a compliance officer why your model denied a loan.
 "The 47th neuron in the third hidden layer activated strongly" won't cut it.
 Decision trees give you something neural networks can't: a clear explanation for every prediction.

-Here's the identity bridge — a decision tree is nested if/else statements.
-If you've ever written conditional rendering logic in a component, you've already built a decision tree.
+A decision tree is nested if/else statements, an identity bridge.
+If you've ever written conditional rendering logic in a component, you've already built one.

 Learning Objectives